lucaballotta/vrem-fl/README.md

 ```

 The paper is freely available (open access).

 Supplementary material is available in the technical report on ArXiv at https://arxiv.org/abs/2311.18741.

+Vehicular mobility datasets with bitrate values used in the experiments are openly available at https://researchdata.cab.unipd.it/1430/.

 ## References
 [5GToolbox] Mathworks.
 (2023) 5G Toolbox.
 Accessed on: Nov.
 15, 2023.